 A. Yes, you will have 5 lessons of dance in your two week timetable.
 Two of those lessons will be a theory lesson.
-You have to know and understand the theory content in order to fulfil the GCSE Dance written paper.
-The written work however, is often in relation to your practical experience in the studio.
+You have to know and understand the theory content in order to fulfil the requirements of each component.